Wondering how to get equity out of your home? We’ll discuss several alternative ways you can access taking equity out of your home.

 If you’re wondering how to get money out of your home equity investment, without having to leave the home you love, we’re here to explain six alternative financial solutions:

 - Shared appreciation company

 Why Converting Equity May Be Right for You

 Every homeowner’s situation is unique, and there are many reasons you may want to convert your home’s equity you’ve worked hard to build into accessible funds.
 In which case, consider these common examples of how to use home equity if you need extra capital on hand:

 - Debt consolidation of credit card debt, car loans, school loans, etc.

-- Home repairs and improvements
+- Home improvement and repairs